rani227/Python-mini-project/README.md

 # Python-mini-project
-This is a mini Quiz application developed using Tkinter.
+This is a Python group project done during 2nd semester of my B.Tech course at NIT Kurukshetra.
+In this project, we have created a mini Quiz application using Tkinter and Pillow modules available in Python.
+The Quiz consits of three levels : easy, Moderate and difficult and one can move to the next level after completing the previous one.
+After the completion of each level, the scores are displayed.
+One can also refer to the rules before starting the Quiz.